 We are hearing evidence of people being plunged into all sorts of vulnerability as a result of the debt, risk of hunger and homelessness, and resulting stress of being migrated onto Universal Credit, with its in-built 6 week delay in receiving a first payment and much longer waits for many people.

 Following an Opposition Day debate on 18 October 2017 the House of Commons agreed by 299 votes to nil an Opposition motion calling on the Government to “pause” the roll-out of the UC Full Service.
-All Conservative Members, with the exception of Dr Sarah Wollaston, abstained.
+All Conservative Members, except for Dr Sarah Wollaston, abstained.

 Commons Briefing papers SN06547